cs1302uga/cs1302-ce14/README.md

    $ git checkout -b genericize
    ```

-1. Confirm that you are on the new branch using `git status` and/or
+1. Confirm that you are on the desired branch using `git status` and/or
    `git branch`.

 1. Write and document a `Driver` class in the `cs1302.ce14` package.